Know Before You Go to the Iowa State Fair

 Our number one priority is safety.
 We work in partnership with many different agencies, including the Iowa State Patrol, the Des Moines Police Department, Polk County Sheriff’s office and our Iowa State Fair Police Department to provide a safe and enjoyable event.

-Stay up-to-date with all of the latest and greatest activities and news at the Iowa State Fair website or on the official Iowa State Fair App.
+- Stay up-to-date with all of the latest and greatest activities and news at the Iowa State Fair website (iowastatefair.org) or on the official Iowa State Fair App.